ircv3/ircv3-specifications/extensions/client-batch.md

 This specification introduces client initiated batches.
 These use the same syntax as server initiated batches.

-Once a client has opened a multiline batch, it MUST NOT send any messages that are not part of the batch, i.e. it may only send PRIVMSG or NOTICE with the appropriate `batch` tag, or the closing `BATCH` command.
+Once a client has opened a batch, it MUST NOT send any messages that are not part of the batch, i.e. it may only send PRIVMSG or NOTICE with the appropriate `batch` tag, or the closing `BATCH` command.